 8. Buergbrennen The Bonfire Festival

-One of the most glorious bonfire festivals of Europe, the Buergbrennen, also called the Faaschtefeir (Lint Festival) is celebrated on the Sunday after the end of the Carnival.
+The most glorious bonfire festival in Luxembourg, the Buergbrennen, also called the Faaschtefeir (Lint Festival) is celebrated on the Sunday after the end of the Carnival.
 Meant to literally chase away the winter, it is one of the traditional festivals in Luxembourg that began as pagan tradition thousands of years ago.
 Buergen is constructed atop hillsides using logs, hay, and branches by locals, and then set on fire (under the supervision of the fire brigade, of course).
 The buergen are set afire with much fanfare, and usually, the most recently wed couples in the commune or local celebrities are given the honor of throwing in the match.
 Before the bonfire is lit, there are often torchlight processions leading up to the pyre.
 Traditional dishes such as green beans soup and mulled wine are common with festivities.

 Location: Luxembourg City